r-token/ryantoken.com-v3-svelte/src/routes/blog/joining-storyboard.md

 Podcasts are just cool.
 I'd argue that I've gotten more value out of listening to podcasts than any other form of media.
 Some of my favorites include Accidental Tech Podcast, Big Technology Podcast, How I Built This, Syntax, and Startups For the Rest of Us.

-As you might know, I also run <a href="https://thegoldenhurricast.com" target="_blank">my own podcast</a> about athletics at The University of Tulsa.
+As you might know, I also run <a href="https://thegoldenhurricast.com" target="_blank" rel="noreferrer">my own podcast</a> about athletics at The University of Tulsa.
 I love listening to and creating podcasts.
 The idea that I could actively help bring this medium to the enterprise is extremely exciting.

 ### 3. My professional interests

-My previous two blog posts have been about 1) <a href="/blog/rocking-with-the-jamstack" target="_blank">the Jamstack</a>, and 2) <a href="/blog/learning-webrtc" target="_blank">WebRTC</a>.
+My previous two blog posts have been about 1) <a href="/blog/rocking-with-the-jamstack" target="_blank" rel="noreferrer">the Jamstack</a>, and 2) <a href="/blog/learning-webrtc" target="_blank" rel="noreferrer">WebRTC</a>.
 This role combines both of those interests and so many more.

 I spend the vast majority of my time both in my professional work and my side projects in the world of AWS - specifically on the serverless side of things.
 Recently, I've been deep into the AWS CDK for efficient management and development of AWS infrastructure.
 The CDK is incredibly powerful and I plan to use it as much as possible in my role with Storyboard.